 Explores the principles of evangelism within the context of a local church and the subsequent discipleship of believers.
-Analyzes the theory and practice of evangelism with the goal of creating disciples of Jesus Christ.
+Analyzes the biblical and theological framework for evangelism with the goal of creating disciples of Jesus Christ.
 Provides opportunities to evangelize and create disciples within a given ministry context and assess the effectiveness of execution.